 We also have some of the country’s best independent experts validating our Fire Risk Assessments as part of our action plan following the Shepherds Court fire in August 2016.

-We are working on plans to install sprinkler systems in all our tower blocks.
+We are working on plans to install sprinkler systems in some of our tower blocks.

 Fire Brigade advice - are you prepared?